ytwguru/client/README.md

 }
 ```

-next, find the `"scripts"` key in your `package.json` file, and replace it with the following:
+next, find the `"scripts"` key in `package.json`, and replace it with the following:
 ```json
 "scripts": {
   "start": "better-npm-run start-dev",